Tooloop/Tooloop-OS/README.md

 # Installation

-If you're brave or curious, and want to check it out, please follow the [manual steps](https://github.com/vollstock/Tooloop-OS/wiki/Manual-installation).
+If you're brave or curious, and want to check it out, please follow the [manual steps](https://github.com/vollstock/Tooloop-OS/wiki/Manual-installation) or [build your own ISO](https://github.com/vollstock/Tooloop-OS/wiki/Buildding-an-ISO).

 Even installing manually, you can get your *Tooloop Box* up and running in about 30 minutes (if you're quick in the terminal ;-)).